Calling for an end to the Marshmallow War

 That’s why it is so important for the OB community to always put our best foot forward and keep our visitors coming back year after year.
 The 4th of July is one of those days when we have the opportunity to show off all that OB has to offer to thousands of tourists.
 However, in previous years, we have seen first-hand the trouble caused by the unregulated tradition of the “marshmallow war” after the fireworks show.

-In 2014, the Ocean Beach Town Council and other community groups led a campaign to “Mallow Out” and end the Marshmallow War.
-We were quite successful with sources stating a 90% reduction in the amount of marshmallow goo on our streets – but we need your help to ensure that tourists and residents alike ‘make smore’s, not wars’ with their marshmallows on July 4, 2015!
+In 2014 and 2015, the Ocean Beach Town Council and other community groups led a campaign to “Mallow Out” and end the Marshmallow War.
+We were quite successful with sources stating a 90% reduction in the amount of marshmallow goo on our streets – but we need your help to ensure that tourists and residents alike ‘make smore’s, not wars’ with their marshmallows on July 4, 2016!

 Mallow Out Pledge